Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Optimal Hyperparameter Values

-In order to build our hallucination datasets, we leveraged 4 common LLMs from 3 different families, with sizes ranging from 3B up to 12B.
-We present specific versions of LLMs in Table \ref{tab:llm_details}.
-For QA datasets we adopted prompt from \citep{orgad2025llmsknowshowintrinsic}, while for GSM8K we used prompt from \texttt{lm-evaluation-harness} \citep{eval-harness}, and for UMWP we used prompt from \citep{sun-etal-2024-benchmarking}.
-During inference, we set temperature to $0.1$ and run all examples with batch size equal to 1 for reproducibility \citep{he2025nondeterminism}.
-Further details can be found in the supplementary material.

-\section{Optimal $k$ hyperparameter values}
+\section{Optimal $k$ Hyperparameter Values}

-We run top-$k$ selection among several candidate values $j \in \{1, 2, 3, 4, 5, 10, 25, 50, 100\}$.
-In \cref{tab:top_k} we present which value of $k$ led to the best results.
-While we can observe that the best mean scores are achieved for the highest value of $k$, we notice that similar efficacy is obtained for small values of $k$, which can be observed in \cref{fig:top_k_appendix}.
+We run top-$k$ selection among several candidate values $k \in \{1, 2, 3, 4, 5, 10, 25, 50, 100\}$.
+In \Cref{tab:top_k} we present which value of $k$ led to the best results.
+While we observe that the best mean scores are achieved for the highest value of $k$, similar efficacy is obtained for small values of $k$, as shown in \Cref{fig:top_k_appendix}.